How Bangladeshis being 'scapegoated' ahead of UK election

 These two seats are the main centres of the Bangladeshi community in Britain.

-Meanwhile, Ex-MP for Cynon Valley, Beth Winter claimed that "it is outrageous for anyone to use dog whistle racism against any migrant community."
+Meanwhile, Ex-MP for Cynon Valley, Beth Winter claimed, "It is outrageous for anyone to use dog whistle racism against any migrant community."
 Kate Osamor, another former MP for Edmonton, added, "Any attempt to scapegoat this community… is completely wrong."

 "They've made a massive contribution to our economy, to our culture and to our country.
 That's why there's always been a longstanding and strong relationship between Labour and the Bangladeshi community here," he also said.